Urgent (American band)

-Urgent was a short-lived American melodic rock band from New York City featuring former and future members of Sterling, Vendetta and Diving For Pearls.
+Urgent was an American melodic rock band from New York City featuring former and future members of Sterling, Vendetta and Diving for Pearls.
 Urgent founding member Donnie Kehr and guitarist Yul Vazquez have both gone on to highly successful stage, movie and television acting careers.

 Biography

 Formed by brothers Michael (vocals, guitar), Don (vocals, keyboards) and Steve Kehr (drums), and rounded out by Miami native Yul Vazquez (lead guitar) and Klyph Black (bass), Urgent rose from the East Coast in the mid-1980s.
 Initially looked at by Epic Records, the band wound up signing with newly formed EMI subsidiary Manhattan Records and turned to British rock legends Ian Hunter and Mick Ronson for the production of their debut album.

-Cast the First Stone was released in 1985 and became a minor success with the single "Running Back" peaking at #79 on the Billboard Hot 100.
-A second single off the album, "Love Can Make You Cry", was also featured on the successful Iron Eagle soundtrack album.
+Cast the First Stone was released in 1985 and became a minor success with the single "Running Back" peaking at No. 79 on the Billboard Hot 100.
+A second single off the album, "Love Can Make You Cry", was re-recorded for and featured on the successful Iron Eagle soundtrack album.

 The 1987 Tom Allom produced follow-up album, Thinking Out Loud, which spawned the single/video "Can't Take It No More", was not a success and the band split up.
-Yul Vazquez, along with drummer Peter Clemente, would join former Plasmatics man Jean Beauvoir on his Drums Along the Mohawk tour before both joined Diving For Pearls whose eponymous debut album was released via Epic Records in 1989.
+Yul Vazquez, along with drummer Peter Clemente, would join former Plasmatics man Jean Beauvoir on his Drums Along the Mohawk tour before both joined Diving for Pearls whose eponymous debut album was released via Epic Records in 1989.
 Vazquez segued into an acting career starting in 1992 with the movie The Mambo Kings and had a memorable recurring role on Seinfeld between 1995 and '98 as Bob, The Intimidating Gay Guy.
 Vazquez was nominated for a 2011 Tony Award for "Best Featured Actor in a Play" for his role of Cousin Julio in The Motherfucker With the Hat.